er1ca/awesome-hri/README.md

 ## Papers
-NOTE: Stars (★) are totally porsonal opinions based on the relevance and importance in regard to our research projects in UST/ETRI.
+NOTE: Please note that stars (★) are totally porsonal opinions based on the relevance and importance in regard to our research projects in UST/ETRI.
+It does not represent the overall quality of a certain paper.

 ### 2019
 [Virtual Reality, Teleoperation]